Chicken Souvlaki Pita Recipe: Easy Grilled Greek Sandwiches

 When you are ready to eat, you’ll just grill the chicken, toast the pitas and assemble the toppings.
 You can see why this is one of the fastest camping dinner recipes you can make at camp!

-You’ll want to serve these sandwiches immediately.
-The warm chicken and pitas contrast nicely with the cold sauce and veggies.
+You’ll want to serve these chicken gyros immediately.
+The warm chicken souvlaki pitas contrast nicely with the cold sauce and veggies.

 Pairings For Campfire Greek Chicken Pitas